 Once you reach this final step you are well and truly running a successful Services Arbitrage business.
 You’re making good money, you have a good team and repeat customers.
 The only thing left to do is take yourself out of the business.

 Depending on what kind of service you sell, you may need to hire different people to replace yourself.
-As a bear minimum, hiring a customer service/email management assistant is a starting point.
-You may also need to hire people to take over sales and marketing roles to keep the jobs coming in.
+As a bear minimum, hiring a customer service/email management assistant is a starting point (my business InboxDone.com can help with this).
+You may also need to hire people to take over sales and marketing roles to keep the customers coming in.

 With my editing business, the main role I personally did was forward emails between editors and customers, and interact with potential customers via email.
 Once my business was making enough money, I hired a customer service person who took over these email jobs.
 That left me with basically nothing to do on a day-to-day business to keep the money coming in.